Thursday, December 13, 2018

 I know what you're thinking: How could I have this movie blog for nearly ten years (!!) and have never done a review on Elf, one of the most beloved Christmas movies of our time and a movie I've mentioned on several occasions (especially around this time of the year) as being one of my favorite holiday films?
 Well, the truth is, I DID write a review for this movie back in 2009, the year I started this blog.
 But it was a terrible review and only about two paragraphs long.
 Yeah, my early reviews are pretty terrible.
 I wouldn't recommend going back and reading them; seriously, don't.
 So I just deleted that one.
 But, shhh!
 Don't tell anyone!
 It will be our little secret.
 So now I'm giving this beloved Christmas classic the review it deserves.

 I would be shocked if there's anyone out there who has never seen this movie.
 It's not just one of the funniest holiday movies I've ever seen, but one of the funniest movies I've seen, period.
-I'm sure I have seen it well over ten times (possible even more!) and I still laugh at certain scenes even though I know what's coming up.
+I'm sure I have seen it well over ten times (possibly even more!) and I still laugh at certain scenes even though I know what's coming up.
 I can pretty much recite the dialogue verbatim and have used many of the lines in my own life.
 Who haven't we called a "cotton-headed ninny muggins"?
 And while there are many important things in this world that I SHOULD know, but don't, I can proudly recite the four main food groups of elves: candy, candy canes, candy corns, and syrup.
 Because God knows when you're going to need to know that!
 (By the way, wouldn't candy canes and candy corns be lumped in with candy?
 Why do they get their own special group?
 I kinda get candy canes because they're synonymous with Christmas, but candy corn is more of a Halloween confection.
 If you really think about it, elves only have one major food group and it is SUGAR!
 We know Buddy LOVES sugar!
 I love the scene where he pours syrup all over his spaghetti, then crumbles a Pop Tart over it.)

 It's fun to see the North Pole and Santa's workshop in the beginning of the film.
 I loved the way they created the North Pole; it's very reminiscent of those classic holiday specials like Rudolph the Red-Nosed Reindeer and Frosty the Snowman.
 You could have almost had a spinoff movie just based on that.
 Not only do you have Bob Newhart as Papa Elf (hmm, I guess The Smurfs don't have a trademark on that!) and Ed Asner as Santa and all the other elves, but you have Leon the snowman, the Arctic puffin, and Mr. Narwhal.
 The North Pole seems like this wonderful place to visit, however, I don't think it would be such a great place to work!
 Seems like those elves aren't getting a fair deal; not that I think they really care as they all seem to really love what they do.
 I love that the head elf tells them that Christmas was a success and that it's time to prepare for next year.
 It's literally Christmas Day and now they have to get ready for next year.
 Do they not even get a week off?
 I suppose when you have to make toys for all the kids in the world, you're going to be pretty busy and won't have any time to rest.
 Like in The Christmas Chronicles, this also seems to be another Christmas movie where kids only get one present from Santa as we see there's only one toy described next to their names in Santa's naughty/nice book.
 But to be fair to Santa, if you have to make every single kid in the world several toys, that could take quite a long time as I'm sure making all those kids ONE toy takes plenty of time as it is!